 15. Funchal

 Unlike the rest of the cities on this list, Funchal isn’t on Portugal’s mainland.
-It’s the capital city of Portuguese island Madeira.
+It’s the capital of the Portuguese island of Madeira.

 This is the place to go for those who want to be a bit more adventurous.
 If you enjoy hiking and trying unusual fruits, then this should definitely be on your list of places to go in Portugal.

-You have to go out of your way to get here, but we promise it’s well worth the effort to spend a few days exploring this city.
+You have to go out of your way to get here, but we promise it’s well worth the effort to spend a few days exploring this town.

 16. Coimbra

 Coimbra is the former capital of Portugal.
-It’s also the home to the oldest university in the world, which also happens to be one of the oldest active universities in the entire world.
+It’s also home to one of the oldest universities in the world, which happens to be one of the oldest active universities in the world.

 The school was established in 1290, and it’s said that it was part of the inspiration for the Harry Potter series.
-While you’re here, make sure to check out Coimbra University library, Biblioteca Joanina.
+While you’re here, make sure to check out the Coimbra University library and Biblioteca Joanina.

-Furthermore, the historic city itself has a lot to offer as well.
-Make sure to check out the many churches and Cathedrals around the city before you leave.
+Furthermore, the historic city itself has a lot to offer.
+Before you leave, make sure to check out the many churches and Cathedrals around the city.

 17. Óbidos